 About the author

-Jonathan Schlesinger is Assistant Professor of History at Indiana University.
+Jonathan Schlesinger is Associate Professor of History at Indiana University.

 "Schlesinger has written a tremendously important book.
 Through rigorous multi-archival and multi-lingual research, he brings the most valuable perspectives from the "New Qing History" into dialogue with scholarship on late imperial Chinese environmental history, thereby enriching our understanding of both fields.
 This is scholarship of the highest order."